West coast seabream

 The west coast seabream or west coast steenbras (Lithognathus aureti) is a species of marine fish in the family Sparidae.
 It is found in very shallow water off the coasts of to Angola, Namibia and South Africa.
-The International Union for Conservation of Nature lists its conservation status as being "near threatened".
+The International Union for Conservation of Nature lists its conservation status as being "Endangered".

 Description

 The west coast seabream is a deep-bodied fish that can grow to a length of about 100 cm.
 The maximum recorded weight is 19.3 kg.
 The head is shorter than its depth, and the profile is slightly convex above the eye.
 There are no scales on the snout and the upper jaw is protusible.
 The teeth are small, with a single outer row of pointed teeth and two inner rows of small molars.
 The dorsal fin has eleven spines and nine to ten soft rays, and the anal fin has three spines and eight to nine soft rays.
 The pectoral fin is longer than the head and has fifteen to sixteen soft rays.
 The colour is silvery-grey with about seven faint, vertical bars which are more visible in young fish.
 This species could be confused with the sand steenbras (Lithognathus mormyrus), but that has a shallower body, more rays in its dorsal and anal fins, and ten to fourteen dark bars.
 The white steenbras (Lithognathus lithognathus) is also similar, but has a longer head and more slender body.